yosrjdly/cityPulse/docs/general/project_status.md

 The current focus is on continuing the data infrastructure components:

-1. Creating data catalog structure (Task 1.3.2)
+1. Implementing metadata tracking (Task 1.3.3)
-2. Implementing metadata tracking (Task 1.3.3)
+2. Setting up data validation framework (Task 1.3.4)
 3. Continuing developer documentation (Tasks 6.1.1 and 6.1.3)

 ## Overall Progress

-- Phase 1: ~55% complete
+- Phase 1: ~60% complete
 - Phase 2: Not started
 - Phase 3: Not started
 - Phase 4: Not started
 - Phase 5: Not started
-- Phase 6: ~20% complete
+- Phase 6: ~25% complete

 ## Recent Achievements